openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 Check for `UndefType.UNDEF` in case of errors.

 Solcast things are supporting arguments.
-Chosse ´optimistic´ or ´pessimistic´ to get values for a positive or negative future scenario.
+Choose `optimistic` or `pessimistic` to get values for a positive or negative future scenario.
-For these scenarios `localDateTimeEnd` needs to be located between `now` and ´getForecastEnd´.
+For these scenarios `localDateTimeEnd` needs to be located between `now` and `getForecastEnd`.

 ## Example